Laser wart removal

 To achieve the highest standards, “Sapiegos Clinic” uses several laser technologies for effective results.
 Another technology is the German “Erbium:Yag Asclepion MCL1 Dermablate” laser, which has an ablative principle.

 Am I a suitable candidate?

-It is important to remember that there might be a partial or total wart recurrence in the same spots, and in this case an additional laser treatment after a fixed period of time is necessary.
+If you notice warts on your skin that bother you for aesthetic or psychological reasons, then you are the right candidate for this procedure.
+It is important to remember that warts are a viral disease, so partial or complete recurrence of the wart (recurrence in the same areas) is possible, in which case additional laser treatment is required after a set period.
 If you have any questions or doubts, doctors dermatovenereologists specialized in oncology working at Sapiegos Clinic are always ready to professionally advise, examine and recommend the best treatment for your case.

 Before the procedure

 During the procedure

 After the procedure